 - You want to have long-distance fun with your partner

 - You want the vibes to be as rumbly as they possibly can be

 - Noise level is less important to you

-In review the Mona is a great G-spot and clit vibe – and in my experience one of the best vibrators to use during sex.
-If you have it in your budget and want the versatility of broad or pinpoint precision to your favorite spots, it may be a great choice for you.
+The Lelo Mona 2 is a great G-spot and clit vibe – and in my experience one of the best vibrators to use on my clit during partnered sex (my personal favorite actually).
+If you have it in your budget and want the versatility of broad or pinpoint precision to your favorite spots, it may be a great choice for you too.